Spaying and Neutering Saves Lives

-At some point, I think the mass majority of us who have ever taken a beloved pet to the vet have experienced that one big speech by the veterinarian or the technician, the: "we recommend getting (insert pet name) spayed/neutered because of x,y,z" speech.
-As a technologist myself, I have probably given this speech more times than I could ever count, often as a response to the classic, "well, I think I want to breed them" remark.
+At some point, I think the majority of us who have ever taken a beloved pet to the vet have experienced that one big speech by the veterinarian or the technician, the "We recommend getting (insert pet name) spayed/neutered because of x,y,z" speech.
+As a technologist myself, I have probably given this speech more times than I could ever count, often as a response to the classic, "Well, I think I want to breed them" remark.
 Sometimes, the speech is met with enthusiastic agreement, and other times, it's met with an insulted scoff and an eye roll (if not worse).

 In this article, we will explore the numerous, invaluable benefits of spaying and neutering, for both the individual animals themselves and the entire human and animal populations as a whole.

 Many veterinary clinics and hospitals work closely with local shelters and rescues; they catch the brunt of the consequences of failing to spay and neuter head-on.